GoogleCloudPlatform/cluster-toolkit/community/examples/intel/README.md

 ## DAOS Cluster

-The file [daos-cluster.yaml](daos-cluster.yaml) describes an environment with a 4-node DAOS server and a [managed instance group][mig] with two DAOS Clients.
+The [daos-cluster.yaml](daos-cluster.yaml) blueprint describes an environment with
+- A [managed instance group][mig] with four DAOS server instances
+- A [managed instance group][mig] with two DAOS client instances

 For more information, please refer to the [Google Cloud DAOS repo on GitHub][google-cloud-daos].